marcpinet/marcpinet.github.io/content/projects/neuralnetlib.md

 +++
 title = "Neuralnetlib"
-description = "🧠 A simple convolutional neural network library written in python with only numpy" date = "2023-11-10" weight = 1
+description = "🧠 A convolutional neural network library written in python with only numpy" date = "2023-11-10" weight = 1